simondotm/vgm-converter/README.md

 # vgm-converter
-Script for processing SN76489 PSG based VGM files
+Python script for processing SN76489 PSG based VGM files

 ## Functionality
 VGM files containing data streams for the SN76489 PSG are encoded for a particular clock speed.